abalhomaid/hdx_crawler/README.md

 # HDX crawler

-The purpose of this project is to present a proof of concept for the Education Meta-dataset on the HDX Platform https://data.humdata.org/.
+The purpose of this project is to present a proof of concept for the Education Meta-dataset on the [HDX Platform] (https://data.humdata.org/).
 The project implements a crawler that takes education datasets as an input, and outputs a populated meta dataset.
-The crawler generates the input by scraping HTML/CSS elements from .
+The crawler generates the input by scraping HTML/CSS elements from [HDX search results page for 'Education'] (https://data.humdata.org/search?q=education).
 The concept behind the metadataset and the details of the scraping algorithm is explained in section [Concept](#concept), and [Algorithm](#algorithm)

 ## How to Run
 ### Python libraries